KIWR: Amplified Afternoons

-Amplified Afternoons hits the airwaves with Corey weekday afternoons from 2 pm to 6 pm, which includes segments like "Wack Attack", stories about crazy fights and attacks; "the 4 @ 4:00", everyday a listener gets to hear his or her four song choices; "Daily Flight to Florida", Bizarre news stories from Florida; "Nude Dude", stories about naked men (and sometimes women) that make the news; and Road Rage, which is all request music from 5 pm to 6 pm.
+Amplified Afternoons hits the airwaves with Corey weekday afternoons from 2:00pm to 6:00pm, which includes segments like "Wack Attack", stories about crazy fights and attacks; "the Four @ 4:00", everyday a listener gets to hear their four song choices; "Daily Flight to Florida", Bizarre news stories from Florida; "Nude Dude", stories about naked men (and sometimes women) that make the news; and Road Rage, which is all request music from 5:00pm to 6:00pm.
+Corey graduated the Media Studies program and worked at Journal Broadcast Group at both CD 105.9 and Channel 94.1 (formerly Channel 97.7) before returning to the airwaves of KIWR in 2012.
+Corey is also part of the duo VVilloughy, a Roots/Folk/Americana Music Duo (sometimes trio) with a focus on original music.
+VVilloughy is the Winner of Omaha Entertainment and Arts Award in Outstanding Americana/Folk for 2023 (awarded in 2024) and are also OEAA nominees in 2022, 2021, 2024, 2025.

 Weeknight and weekend programming

-From 6 pm to 3 am Monday through Friday and Saturdays 6 am to Midnight, students attending the Media Studies Program at Iowa Western Community College start their shifts.
+Students attending the Media Studies Program at Iowa Western Community College may be heard when standard programming played, that includes the hours of 6:00pm to midnight Monday thru Thursday, 6:00pm to 9:00pm on Fridays and all day long on Saturdays.
 89.7 The River has always been a learning tool for students attending the media studies program at IWCC.